 - Recovery Services can be important to your recovery and wellness.
 Recovery services can help you connect to the treatment community to manage your health and health care.
-Therefore, this service emphasizes your role in managing your health, using effective self-management support strategies, and organizing internal and community resources to provide ongoing self-management support. - You may receive Recovery Services based on your self-assessment or provider assessment of relapse risk.
-Services may be provided in person, by telehealth, or by telephone.
+Therefore, this service emphasizes your role in managing your health, using effective self-management support strategies, and organizing internal and community resources to provide ongoing self-management support. - You may receive Recovery Services based on your selfassessment or provider assessment of relapse risk.
+Services may be provided in person, by telehealth, or by telephone. - Recovery Services include assessment, care coordination, individual counseling, group counseling, family therapy, recovery monitoring, and relapse prevention components.